SEPS-UniSG/Applied-Multivariate-Statistics/MVAghadatail/README.md

 # MVAghadatail
-Plots four probability density functions and four tails in comparison of the NIG, the Laplace, the Cauchy and the Gauss distribution.
+Plots probability density functions and tails of the NIG, Laplace, Cauchy and standard normal distributions.

 ```python
 # works on numpy 1.23.5, matplotlib 3.6.2 and scipy 1.10.0